leomcelroy/comb/README.md

 ### Lexer

-The lexer can take rules for tokenizing the program and a list of what tokens to skip.
+The lexer can take rules for tokenizing the program and an array of what tokens to skip.

 These rules can be `String`, `RegEx`, or `Array`.

+You can also pass a function to lexer which takes a string and returns an array of tokens.

 ### Terms